kadirlofca/unity-quick-character/README.md

-# Hello Respawn!
+# Hello!
-This is a project I've been working on to produce character movement like the ones in Apex Legends and Titanfall.
+This is a project I've been working on to easily produce fluid character movement like the ones in Titanfall and Overwatch.

 # Contents
-Inside the zipped folder, you will find an executable game and some C# scripts.
-You can play the game, which consists of just a character that you can control.
+Inside ExecutableGame, you can run the game.
+The game consists of a character that you can control and some geometry in the scene.
 The character can crouch (ctrl) and wall run.

-The code behind character movement is also included in the zipped folder.
+The code behind the project is inside qc-project.
+The code that involves the character is inside QuickCharacter.cs and AdvancedCharacter.cs.

-Thank you!
-Kadir Lofca
+# Note
+This was intended to be a commercial project, but I decided to make it public to showcase in my job applications.
+So, you will not find this project in my portfolio.